 Archive

-This is Bob Moler with Ephemeris for Wednesday, July 12th.
-Today the Sun will be up for 15 hours and 19 minutes, setting at 9:27, and it will rise tomorrow at 6:09.
-The Moon, 3 days past last quarter, will rise at 2:30 tomorrow morning.
+This is Ephemeris for Thursday, November 2nd.
+The Sun will rise at 8:21.
+It’ll be up for 10 hours and 8 minutes, setting at 6:30.
+The Moon, 3 days before last quarter, will rise at 9:57 this evening.

 The astronomical event times given are for the Traverse City/Interlochen area of Michigan (EDT, UT –4 hours).
 They may be different for your location.